Bringing gold and silver back as America's Constitutional money

 Alabama has started the process of freeing gold and silver from bureaucratic shackles.

 Gold, silver, platinum, and palladium coins, bars, and rounds are exempt from sales taxes in Alabama.
+The Sound Money Defense League worked with Rep. Sorrell to secure the current exemption in 2018 and several subsequent sunset date extension.

 For more information on rolling back sales tax on constitutional money, click here.